meetlisa/familyliferocks/_posts/2015-10-25-homemade-pasta.md

 ## Pasta family fun

-We told our kid that "we make pasta on saturday".
-So he asked us permanently when saturday is and talked about the pasta machine.
+We told our kid that we will make pasta on Saturday.
+So he asked us permanently when Saturday will arrive and talked about the pasta machine.
 You can imagine how exited he was when I finally installed the machine in the kitchen.
 Astonishingly - although he is a very smart kid - he did not understand how to rotate the crank.
-The result was that the Process stopped now and then.
-But that did not detract from the fun :)
+The result was that the process staled now and then but that could not reduce the fun :)